prathap937/jsplumb/etc/api/core.api.md

 // @public (undocumented)
 export type ElementSelectionSpecifier<E> = E | Array<E> | '*';

-// Warning: (ae-incompatible-release-tags) The symbol "Endpoint" is marked as @public, but its signature references "Component" which is marked as @internal
-//
 // @public (undocumented)
 export interface Endpoint extends Component {
     // (undocumented)